Insured Children

 Source: United States Census Bureau

-Last Updated: January 2024
+Last Updated: December 2024 for 2023 data

-Mitigating Factors: None notesd
+Mitigating Factors: None noted

 Methodology